Sep 20, 2023

 “The TWI methodology is a tried and tested methodology adopted by the Lean manufacturing sector.
 We have lots of evidence that it really delivers great outcomes,” adds Nagar.

 The training workshop provides technical trainers with an easy-to-use framework for performing their training work.
-Previous attendees have repeatedly shared with us that WBLC framework gives them confidence in working with their trainees.
+Previous attendees have repeatedly shared with us that the WBLC framework gives them confidence in working with their trainees.
 The technical trainers also are taught to recognize that people learn differently and learn tips on how to factor that into their instructional approach.

 After the workshop, the technical trainers have weekly calls with coach monitors to help them with challenges they’re encountering, discuss progress made, answer any questions related to the training methodology, as well as provide tips.
 These weekly calls are additional support for the trainers and also are used to evaluate the effectiveness of both the TTEW workshop and the trainers themselves.